r-owen/seguin_web_server/README.md

 * The pattern display shows woven fabric below and potential future fabric above.
   (This is the opposite of the usual US drawdown).
-* The direction button just to the right of the pattrn display shows the weaving direction.
+* There are two buttons to the right of the pattern display:

-  A green down arrow indicates weaving and a red up arrow indicates unweaving.
+    * The upper button shows the current pick color (blank if pick 0).
+      Press it to advance to the next pick.
+      You may also press the loom's pedal (which is usually more convenient) or the "PICK"" button on the loom's control panel.

+    * The lower button shows whether you are weaving (green down arrow) or unweaving (red up arrow).
+      The arrow points in the direction cloth is moving through the loom.
-  Press the button to change the direction (or press the "UNW" button on the loom's control panel).
+      Press this button to change the direction.
+      You may also press the "UNW" button on the loom's control panel.

-* To advance the loom simulator to the next shed, use the "Command mock loom" field: type "n" followed by carriage return.
-  You can also change directions with "d" and toggle the error state of the loom simulator with "e".
+* To jump to a different pick and/or repeat:

+    * Enter the desired value in the pick and repeat boxes.
+      The boxes will turn pink and the Jump and Reset buttons will be enabled.
+    * Press the "Jump" button (or type carriage return) to jump.
+      Note: if a box is empty when you press "Jump", it will not change that value.
+    * Press the "Reset" button to reset the displayed values.
+    * Advancing to the next pick or choosing a new pattern will also reset the displayed values.

 * The server will automatically repeat patterns if you weave or unweave beyond the end.
 See below for details.
-* All the controls have help.
+* All the controls have help, though it is only visible if you have a pointer (not on a phone or other touchscreen-only device).
-  If you have a mouse or trackpad, hover the pointer over a control to see help.
+  Hover over the control to see the help.
-  If you have a touch screen, press and hold on a control until the help appears.

 ## Automatic Pattern Repeat